 Read more about life insurance for couples here.

 Is life insurance worth it?
-If you were to pass, you and your family deserve the peace of mind knowing the finances will be taken care of.
+Everyone will have a different answer for why life insurance matters to them.
+If you were to pass, your family deserve the peace of mind knowing the finances will be taken care of.
 And having this peace of mind may be less pricey than you think.